What is Sea Glass / Beach Glass?

 “Sea Glass” is the general term used by beachcombers and collectors for pieces of weathered glass found along the shores of large bodies of water, including seas, oceans, large lakes, etc. The term “Beach Glass” is more or less synonymous with “Sea Glass”, but is more commonly used for glass found along inland rivers and other bodies of water where wave action is generally less intense, and as a result, the glass isn’t usually as heavily worn.

-Beach Glass found along the Ohio River
+Assorted Beach Glass pieces found along the banks of the Ohio River.

 COLORS

-The three most common colors of sea glass include clear (“flint” or “white”, used for innumerable common bottles and jars of every description, especially made within the last 70-100 years, window glass, tableware, etc), emerald or lime green (typical of older Sprite, 7-up, gingerale and other soda bottles), and shades of amber (including light orange amber, golden amber and medium brown or “beer bottle brown” glass.)
+The three most common colors of sea glass include clear (“flint” or “white”, used for innumerable common bottles and jars of every description, especially made within the last 70-100 years, window glass, tableware, etc.), emerald or lime green (typical of older Sprite, 7-up, ginger ale and other soda bottles), and shades of amber (including light orange amber, golden amber and medium brown or “beer bottle brown” glass.)

-Less common are various shades of aqua (light blue-green), which was the typical color of a good percentage of common bottles and jars made, in general, before the 1920s.
+Less common are various shades of aqua (light to medium blue-green), which was the typical color of a good percentage of common bottles and jars made, in general, before the 1920s.
 Many older electrical insulators were made in some shade of aqua glass, ranging in depth from a very pale, “washed out” aqua to an intense dark “teal” aqua or dark green.
 Along Pacific Coast beaches, some aqua sea glass could theoretically result from broken glass fishing net floats.

 ADVERTISEMENT